Check out our latest list: The Best Portable Apps for Your Software Toolbox

 Web browsing: Chrome & Firefox Portable

 We prefaced this article with a focus on productivity and we stand by that.
 Web browsers may seem like the gateway to procrastination but the truth is, having Internet access is absolutely advantageous when attempting to get stuff done.
 From research and collaboration to blogging or learning something new, it all starts with a connection to the outside world.

 Portable versions of both Chrome and Firefox are readily available, allowing you to run your favorite browser and surf the web without leaving behind any personal information.
 Both have a small footprint and are light on their feet, stripping out unnecessary bloat while maintaining support for useful features like extensions and themes.

 If your work involves writing and editing code rather than Word documents, you'll want a copy of Sublime Text Portable to run on your borrowed Windows PC.
-This code editor is compatible with multiple programming and markup languages, offers handy features like split editing support for widescreen monitors and is highly customizable via simple JSON files.
+Other excellent alternatives include Visual Studio Code and Notepad++ Portable.
+They're all compatible with multiple programming and markup languages, offer handy features like split editing support for widescreen monitors and are highly customizable.